X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: The AQN model

 \section{The AQN model}

 In this model, dark matter consists of axion quark nuggets (AQNs) which are macroscopically large objects of nuclear density with a typical size of $R\sim10^{-5}$~cm and typical mass of $B\sim 10^{25}$ times the mass of a proton. $B$ is also called the baryonic charge.
 AQNs are dense objects made of standard model quarks and gluons in the colour superconducting (CS) phase \citep{Zhitnitsky:2002qa}.
 This model is conceptually similar to the original nuclearites proposed by \cite{Witten:1984rs}, where these nuggets are ``cosmologically dark" not through the weakness of their interactions but due to their small cross-section to mass ratio.
 As a result, the corresponding constraints on this type of dark matter place a lower bound on their mass, rather than their coupling constant.

-There are several additional elements in the AQN model that we can compare with the older and well-studied nuclearite by \cite{Witten:1984rs}:
+\exclude{There are several additional elements in the AQN model that we can compare with the older and well-studied nuclearite by \cite{Witten:1984rs}: